 Currently, there is no specific test that can distinguish between obstetric and vascular APS, as both types of APS present with the same antibodies in the blood.
 49 If you have APS antibodies with normal blood clot INR, no blood clot in a full-body CT, and placenta inflammation in a placenta examination, you may have obstetric APS.

 A placenta histopathology exam can determine if your placenta has blood clots, tissue damage due to lack of blood flow (infarction), and/or signs of inflammation.
-Recurrent miscarriage is an indication for placenta pathology exam if it is possible to retrieve examinable placental tissues after eight weeks of pregnancy.
+Recurring miscarriages or multiple miscarriages is an indication for placenta pathology exam if it is possible to retrieve examinable placental tissues after eight weeks of pregnancy.
 The placenta may not fully form until past eight weeks of pregnancy, and samples may need to be collected in a clinical setting.
 Typically, your OB/GYN collects the placenta samples and sends it to the lab after a dilatation and curettage (D&C).
 However, you can also bring your product of conceptus to the clinic for an examination.

 In obstetric APS or cases that still have miscarriages despite aspirin and blood thinners, anti-inflammatory treatments have had some success in small clinical studies.
 Many of these promising experimental treatments for APS are pre-existing autoimmune or anti-inflammatory drugs.
 However, we still need larger clinical trials to confirm that these treatments are safe and effective.